cassiussa/openshift-custom-builder/README.md

 # Custom Builder Image for OpenShift and OKD

-Upon invocation, a custom builder image will receive the following environment variables with the information needed to proceed with the build:
+### General

+OKD and OpenShift offer a pre-built and already-available builder container named `origin-docker-builder` (OKD) and `ose-docker-builder` (OpenShift).
+For most use cases, this builder container image is sufficient.
+However from time-to-time it may be necessary to create your own custom builder image.
+Each builder image must adhere to specific requirements.

+This repository is meant to act as a starting point for your custom builder images.

 ------

 ### Variable Descriptions

 The `env` option allows you to specify additional environment variables that will be passed to the builder container environment.
 By default, these environment variables are passed to the build container:

 **Table 1.
 Custom Builder Environment Variables**